jana-h-any/os-schedules/README.md

 ✅ **Comprehensive Results Output**
-- Gantt Chart showing execution order with start and end times

 - Waiting Time and Turnaround Time calculated for each process
 - Execution table (who started when and finished when)
+- Gantt Chart showing execution order with start and end times
 - Bar charts summarizing all results visually
-- Exportable results for further analysis

-✅ **Clean UI with Flutter + fl_chart**
+✅ **Clean UI with Flutter **
 - Interactive charts
 - Process display tables
 - Clear distinction between algorithms and input modes